hadley/adv-r/Introduction.md

 I would particularly like to thank the tireless contributors to R-help.
 There are too many that have helped me over the years to list individually, but I'd particularly like to thank Luke Tierney, John Chambers, and Brian Ripley for correcting countless of my misunderstandings and helping me to deeply understand R.

 More recently, [stackoverflow](http://stackoverflow.com/questions/tagged/r) has become a fantastic resource.

+Feedback of the many people who read draft versions of the book (wiki), especially those who fixed many typos:

+Twitter